 As the proud owner of Pimpa the Cat, the laziest cat in the world, I do what I must do to celebrate this occasion.
-I have collected 15 most purrific cats in art history that every cat lover would put on their wall.
-In some of them cats play the main role, in others they are just there, even though we all know that in reality cats always play the main role because they rule the world.
+I have collected fifteen of the most purrific cats in art history that every cat lover would want to put on their wall.
+In some of these pieces the cats play the main role while in others they are just there, even though we all know that in reality cats always play the main role because they rule the world.

 1. Louis Wain - The Bachelor's Party

-Louis Wain and his cats deserve a separate article – one day it will be published here, I promise!
+Louis Wain and his cats deserve an article all their own - one day it will be published here, I promise!
 Wain was one of the most popular English illustrators.
-Born in 1860, he became superfamous for his anthropomorphic portrayals of cats.
+Born in 1860, he became famous for his anthropomorphic portrayals of cats.
 As the English writer H.G.
 Wells remarked, “he invented a cat style, a cat society, a whole cat world.”
 The thing is that Wain was mentally ill and probably had schizophrenia which might have caused his obsession with cats (read more: 4 Artists Who Suffered Mental Illness And How It Affected Their Art).
 He became known as a leading authority on all things cats and was elected president of the National Cat Club.
-He judged cat competitions and was involved in several animal charities.
-He worked for nearly thirty years, sometimes producing as many as several hundred drawings a year – which still amuse every cat and art lover.
+Also he judged cat competitions and was involved in several animal charities.
+He worked for nearly thirty years, sometimes producing as many as several hundred drawings a year - which amuse cat and art lovers to this day.

 2. Franz Marc - The White Cat

-Franz Marc is known for his images of brilliantly colored animals – horses, dogs, and of course, cats.
+Franz Marc is known for his images of brilliantly colored animals - horses, dogs, and of course, cats.
 In 1911-12 Marc displayed his works in Munich.
 His paintings of cats illustrate the animals in their natural state of sleeping or grooming.
-Some of his famous cat paintings show cats on a yellow pillow, two cats blue and yellow, cat basket, and cats on a red cloth.
-For him, animals were the ideal symbol of purity, truth and beauty and he believed in symbolism of colors – blue meant spirituality and masculinity, yellow feminine happiness, and red represented violence.
+Some of his famous cat paintings show cats on a yellow pillow, two cats blue and yellow, cats in a basket, and cats on a red cloth.
+For him, animals were the ideal symbol of purity, truth, and beauty.
+Also he believed in the symbolism of colors - blue meant spirituality and masculinity, yellow feminine happiness, and red represented violence.

 3. Hiroshige II - A White Cat Playing with a String